etherealchain/oujanosaitenn/README.md

 Music and Sprite search from google

-Pokemon's copyright belongs to Nintendo and Pockemon Company
+Pokemon's copyright belongs to Nintendo and Pokemon Company